sanyuered/WeChat-MiniProgram-WebAR/README.md

 const minDimension = 4;
 ```

-time interval should be greater than cost time.
+interval time: interval time should be greater than cost time.
 The unit is milliseconds.
 ```javascript
 const intervalTime = 350;
 ```